jsbronder/b3dfg/readme.txt

 Cable status interrupt implementation.
-The design docs were recently updated to include a mechanism for detecting when the wand is connected and disconnected, but this functionality is not yet implemented in the driver.
+The design docs were recently updated to include a mechanism for detecting when the wand is connected and disconnected, but this functionality is not fully implemented in the driver.
 I suggest the driver attempts to keep track of the wand status, and offers an ioctl to check this.
 It could also inform the status in the poll_buffer and wait_buffer ioctls. poll() should maybe return POLLERR or something when the